ilagomatis/authentication-with-json-web-token/README.md

 ![jwt](https://github.com/ilagomatis/security-jwt-implementation/assets/78209098/d713d14e-cf6b-4b59-90c4-7de6182ada8e)

 # About JSON Web Tokens
 JWT is an open standard used to share security information.
-Each JWT contains encoded JSON objects, including a set of claims.
-As we can see on the image below:
+Each JWT contains encoded **JSON objects**, including a set of claims.
+As we can see on the image below,

 ![image](https://github.com/ilagomatis/security-jwt-implementation/assets/78209098/a9188ec6-ba35-4216-bdba-fed5bb81580b)

-So, using JWT, we are able to provide an elegant and secure way to authenticate users.
+JWTs are signed using a **cryptographic algorithm** to ensure that the content of the token is hidden, but can be read by the server using the secret key.
+So, using JWT, we are able to provide an elegant and secure way to **authenticate users**.

 # Packages